 Cinnamon is a small evergreen tree in the Lauraceae family native to Sri Lanka.
 Other members of this family include sassafras, avocado, camphor, and spicebush.
 Trees of the laurel family, including cinnamon, predominate in the world's laurel forests.
 Many members of the family are used medicinally all over the world.
 Cinnamon grows best in almost pure sand, sheltered, with constant rain.
 It prefers heat with little temperature variation.
 When bruised the leaves smell spicy and have a hot taste.

 The term laurel itself means an emblem of distinction of victory as in "To rest on one's laurels."
 Cinnamon is thus a plant of distinction and royalty.
 In the ancient world cinnamon was more precious than gold, a gift for monarchs and gods.
 The emperor Nero burned a year's supply of Rome's cinnamon to grieve the loss of his wife (whom he murdered).

-Numerous biblical references attest to the use of cinnamon in ancient times.
+Even the Bible is rich with references to cinnamon, further attesting to its importance in ancient times.
 Moses used sweet cinnamon and cassia to make oils for anointing.
 In proverbs a lover's bed is perfumed with myrrh, aloe, and cinnamon.
 In the Song of Solomon, the beauty of the beloved is described, "Cinnamon scents her garments like the smell of Lebanon."
-In ancient Egypt, cinnamon was included among several spices to fill the body cavities of mummies for embalming and preservation.
+In ancient Egypt, cinnamon was included among several spices to embalm and preserve mummies.

 nutritional diet plans,